snyamars/kismatic/docs/intent.md

    * Assign public IPs -- we can always remove them later, but this will ease installation
    * Add the new instances to a security group that will allow access to any port from your machine
    * Be sure to select your new keypair on creation
-5. Run `./kismatic install plan`; you will be creating 1 of each node (more if using more workers)
+5. Run `./kismatic plan`; you will be creating 1 of each node (more if using more workers)
 6. Open the `kismatic-cluster.yaml` file in a text editor
    * Set `allow_package_installation: true`
    * Update your user (`ubuntu` for Ubuntu, `ec2-user` for RHEL)